Teaching English in Norway

 In Norway there is a wide range of outdoor activities to keep you busy.
 You can hike or cycle through the fjords; you can go on a wildlife safari to see king crabs, reindeer, oxen and elks; or you can head to the capital city of Oslo to sample the cuisine at some of the world’s best restaurants or watch some cultural dancing at the Folksmuseum.

 In Norway you can experience one of the most spectacular environmental phenomena: the midnight sun.
 During the Norwegian summer the sun never sets and for a few months, it is light 24 hours a day.
 During this time, people take advantage of the light and go on late-night boat trips or safaris to experience nature and wildlife during this unusual time.

-When it comes to the Winter Olympics one country has dominated the games, Norway.
-Following the 2018 Olympic games and at the time of writing early 2019 Norway stands at the top.
-With a total of 368 Winter Olympic medals and with impressively 132 of those Gold medals, the closest rivals to this medal haul is the United Stands and then in third Germany.
-The country has hosted the Winter games twice once in 1952 and more recently 1994.
-To add to the interesting history of the Olympic games in Norway, former King Olav V was also a gold winning Olympic medalist in Sailing at the 1928 games.
+When it comes to the Winter Olympics one country has dominated the games: Norway.
+With a total of 368 Winter Olympic medals, with 132 of those gold medals.
+The country has hosted the Winter Games twice, once in 1952 and more recently in 1994.
+To add to the interesting history of the Olympic games in Norway, former King Olav V was also a gold-winning Olympic medalist in sailing at the 1928 games.